Generic Name: deoxycholic acid (Subcutaneous route)

 - swollen, painful, or tender lymph glands in the neck

-- Bleeding, blistering, bruising, burning, coldness, discoloration of the skin, feeling of pressure, hives, infection, inflammation, itching, lumps, numbness, pain, rash, redness, scarring, soreness, stinging, swelling, tenderness, tightness of the skin, tingling, ulceration, or warmth at the injection site
+- Bleeding, blistering, bruising, burning, coldness, discoloration of the skin, feeling of pressure, hives, infection, inflammation, itching, lumps, numbness, rash, scarring, soreness, stinging, swelling, tenderness, tightness of the skin, tingling, or warmth at the injection site

 Other side effects not listed may also occur in some patients.
 If you notice any other effects, check with your healthcare professional.